bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 There are some pinless designs that replace the contact point on the handles with a replacable part.
 By construction, it is still pinless as the part is not a pin, but it detracts from the hardware-less essence of a pinless design, as an intermediate part exists now, a proprietary part even harder to replace than a simple metal pin.

 <div class="image-row squares">
-  {% include image_caption.html url="fioreknives_pinless_open.jpg" description="Example of a pinless system on titanium damascus handles with a titanium replacable part by [Fiore Knives](https://www.instagram.com/fioreknives/p/CW6Mom-sdQI/?img_index=2)." %}
+  {% include image_caption.html url="fioreknives_pinless_open.jpg" description="Example of a pinless system on titanium + zirconium damascus handles with a titanium replacable part by [Fiore Knives](https://www.instagram.com/fioreknives/p/CW6Mom-sdQI/?img_index=2)." %}
   {% include image_caption.html url="fioreknives_pinless_closed.jpg" description="Of the other side." %}
 </div>